mayer79/missRanger/README.md

 1. Transform the variable to a numeric or character/factor.

-2. Impute with `pmm.k` > 0, so that no impossible values are created.
+2. Impute with `pmm.k` > 0 to make sure no impossible values are created.

 3. Transform the imputed variable back to its original type.